apache/apisix/doc/plugins/traffic-split.md

 The traffic split plugin allows users to incrementally direct percentages of traffic between various upstreams.

-Note: Since the selection of different upstream in the plugin is based on the roundrobin algorithm, the ratio of traffic distribution is not completely accurate when the algorithm state is reset.
+Note: The ratio between each upstream may not so accurate since the drawback of weighted round robin algorithm (especially when the wrr state is reset).

 ## Attributes